Table of Contents

 - The symbol represents future positivity and good fortune as a result of causes in the present.
 This is a reminder of cause and effect and one’s links to one’s karmic fate.
 In other words, if you pull here, something will happen there.

 The symmetry of the shape and the lack of beginning or end in its design lends itself beautifully to jewelry designs, especially for pendants, charms and earrings.
 As a symbol of good fortune, wisdom and eternity, items with this symbol makes for a meaningful gift, even among those who aren’t religious.
 The beautiful design can be appreciated by anyone, regardless of your religious affiliation.
-Below is a list of the editor’s top picks featuring the endless knot.

 The eternal knot features heavily in Tibetan souvenirs and artwork, including on greeting cards, Tibetan handicrafts, carpets and prayer flags, to name a few.
 It can also be seen on wall hangings, decorative items and jewelry.